 Early childhood education and pre-primary education

-Pre-primary education is given to children in the year before compulsory education.
+Pre-primary education is given to children in one or two years before compulsory education.
 Early childhood education, pre-primary education and basic education form a path for a child’s development and learning that is consistently advancing.

 Curriculum fundamentals provide a unified basis for local curricula.
 Municipalities, private education providers and schools have their own curricula that guide teaching and schooling more closely and take local needs and perspectives into account.

-More than 550,000 schoolchildren participate in basic education every year.
+About 550,000 schoolchildren participate in basic education every year.
 More than a fifth of schoolchildren receive intensive (just over 10%) or special (less than 10%) support.
 The size of the starting and ending age group is about 60,000.
-More than 410 education providers have more than 2,200 comprehensive schools.
+About 420 education providers have more than 2,100 comprehensive schools.